-Since the announcement of the exchange offer on December 12, 2011, three separate Vulcan shareholders have commenced derivative class action lawsuits against the Vulcan board.
-Two of these lawsuits were filed in the United States District Court for the District of New Jersey.
-The third was filed in the United States District Court for the Northern District of Alabama.
-Each of the three lawsuits alleges that the Vulcan directors have breached their fiduciary duties in failing to respond to Martin Marietta's exchange offer in good faith.
+Since the announcement of the exchange offer on December 12, 2011, four separate Vulcan shareholders have commenced derivative class action lawsuits against the Vulcan board.
+Three of these lawsuits were filed in the United States District Court for the District of New Jersey.
+The fourth was filed in the United States District Court for the Northern District of Alabama.
+Each of the four lawsuits alleges that the Vulcan directors have breached their fiduciary duties in failing to respond to Martin Marietta's exchange offer in good faith.
 Further, the complaints allege that the Vulcan board has instead acted in its own best interest.
 The complaints seek declaratory relief that the Vulcan directors have breached their fiduciary duties and injunctions requiring the Vulcan board to review Martin Marietta's offer in good faith and refrain from instituting additional defenses.
 On January 3, 2012, the plaintiff in the Alabama shareholder derivative action made a motion to consolidate its action with the Vulcan Materials Co. v.
 Martin Marietta Materials, Inc. action currently pending in the United States District Court for the Northern District of Alabama.
-Vulcan filed an opposition to this motion on January 4, 2012, and Martin Marietta opposed the same motion on January 11, 2012.
-On January 9, 2012, plaintiffs in both New Jersey shareholder actions filed motions seeking expedited discovery from Vulcan.
+Vulcan filed an opposition to this motion on January 4, 2012, and Martin Marietta opposed the same motion on January 17, 2012, Dal January 17, 2012, plaintiffs in two of the New Jersey shareholder actions filed motions seeking expedited discovery from Vulcan.
+This motion was granted on January 17, 2012, Unique Total Court for the District of New Jersey consolidated all of the shareholder lawsuit against the Vulcan board of directors.
+On February 1, 2012, Vulcan filed a motion in the United States District Court for the Northern District of New Jersey.